 Welcome to another Friday and this week I would like to cover the topic of killing critters.
 As for the whole Lion Cecil thing, the media sure seemed to care about it more than almost all else.
 Not sure why though when one looks at all the killing of animals we do every second here in America.
-I support land management or hunting since it is one of the only ways to ensure that populations of deer don’t get out of control and then begin starving etc.

 In America on average we slaughter 100,000 Critters per hour twenty-four hours a day.
 Including cattle, swine, and poultry.
 The figure does not include fish and seafood.
 I have written before on the amount of water it takes to raise a pound of beef (1800-2500 gallons), and from a logical perspective that is not a reasonable trade-off.